Prairie Wind: Recording

+Several songs also feature ensemble accompaniment.
+The song "No Wonder" features the Fisk University Jubilee Choir.
+"Far from Home" and "Prairie Wind" feature a horn section arranged by Wayne Jackson of The Memphis Horns.
+"It's a Dream" features a string section arranged by Chuck Cochran, who also arranged the string sections on Comes a Time.

+Promotion

-A premiere live performance of Prairie Wind was held in 18–19 August 2005 at the Ryman Auditorium in Nashville.
+A premiere live performance of Prairie Wind was held on 18–19 August 2005 at the Ryman Auditorium in Nashville.
 Here, Young held a two-night concert where songs from the album were performed.
 These concerts became the subject of a film directed by Jonathan Demme entitled Heart of Gold.

 Young debuted the album's closing track, "When God Made Me", at the Live 8 concert in Barrie, Ontario, Canada.